qfpl/tt/README.md

 ### Serve

 The serve is determine by an initial rally.
 The winner of the rally decides who starts the serve.
 The handout occurs when the sum of the current score is a multiple of 5.
-For example, the handicap may be 0-4.
+For example, the handicap may be 0-4 at the start of the game, first to 25 wins.
 Whoever starts the serve has only one serve before handing out serve to their opponent, who then has 5 serves.
+By winning the initial rally for serve, a player can decide which of the two players must start with the serve.

 ### Example scoring